Adobe Certifications and Certificates

 Should I Get Certified in Adobe?

-Let’s be frank: Adobe certification isn’t always necessary for creative careers.
+Let’s be frank: Adobe certification isn't always required for creative careers.
 Many people will have an excellent creative portfolio of Adobe work that they can use to highlight their abilities and find a job in this field.
 Furthermore, some employers may require specific types of certifications or certificates.
 That said, a vast majority of careers don't require it.
 So, is it still worth it?
-Absolutely, as becoming certified does have benefits that may make it worthwhile.
+Absolutely, as becoming certified does have benefits that make it worthwhile.

 How to Get Certified in Adobe